CommonWealthRobotics/CommonWealthRobotics.github.io/content/Bowler-Studio-Hardware/DyIOScripting.md

   [DyIO Scripting Tutorials](/DyIO-Programming/Digital-Input-Example-Simple/).

-If you had a DyIO connected when you started Bowler Studio you should have seen a connection dialog box.
+If you had a DyIO connected when you started BowlerStudio you should have seen a connection dialog box.
 You can check to see if the DyIO is connected by clicking on the 'My Devices' tab.

 <script src="https://gist.github.com/madhephaestus/5da47af65fbc1f991821.js"></script>